lefnire/tforce_btc_trader/README.md

 TensorForce has all sorts of models you can play with.
 This project currently only supports Proximate Policy Optimization (PPO), but I encourage y'all to add in other models (esp VPG, TRPO, DDPG, ACKTR, etc) and submit PRs.
 ACKTR is the current state-of-the-art Policy Gradient model, but not yet available in TensorForce.
 PPO is the second-most-state-of-the-art, so we're using that.
 TRPO is 3rd, VPG is old.
 DDPG I haven't put much thought into.

 Those are the Policy Gradient models.
 Then there's the Q-Learning approaches (DQNs, etc).
 We're not using those because they only support discrete actions, not continuous actions.
 Our agent has one discrete action (buy|sell|hold), and one continuous action (how much?).
 Without that "how much" continuous flexibility, building an algo-trader would be... well, not so cool.
 You could do something like (discrete action = (buy-$200, sell-$200, hold)), but I dunno man... continuous is slicker.

+### Hypersearch

+You're likely familiar with _grid search_ and _random search_ when searching for optimial hyperparameters for machine learning models.
+Grid search searches literally every possible combo - exhaustive, but takes infinity years (especially w/ the number of hypers we work with in this project).
+Random search throws a dart at random hyper combos over and over, and you just kill it eventually and take the best.
+Super naive - it works ok for other ML setups, but in RL hypers are the make-or-break; more than model selection.
+Seriously, I've found L1 / L2 / Dropout selection more consequential than PPO vs DQN, LSTM vs CNN, etc.

+That's why we're using Bayesian Optimization (BO).
+Or sometimes you'll hear Gaussian Processes (GP), the thing you're optimizing with BO.
+See `gp.py`.
+BO starts off like random search, since it doesn't have anything to work with; and over time it hones in on the best hyper combo using Bayesian inference.
+Super meta - use ML to find the best hypers for your ML - but makes sense.
+Wait, why not use RL to find the best hypers?
+We could (and I tried), but deep RL takes 10s of thousands of runs before it starts converging; and each run takes some 8hrs.
+BO converges much quicker.
+I've also implemented my own flavor of hypersearch via Gradient Boosting (if you use `--boost` during training); more for my own experimentation.

+We're using `gp.py`, which comes from [thuijskens/bayesian-optimization](https://github.com/thuijskens/bayesian-optimization).
+It uses scikit-learn's in-built GP functions.
+I also considered dedicated BO modules, like GPyOpt.
+I found `gp.py` easier to work with, but haven't compared it's relative performance, nor its optimal hypers (yes, BO has its own hypers... it's turtles all the way down.
+But luckily I hear you can pretty safely use BO's defaults).
+If anyone wants to explore any of that territory, please indeed!

 ### Why open-source this?
 6 months+ of working on this, haven't made a dime.
 It seems so close!
 They say "a rising tide lifts all boats" - with our powers combined, perhaps we can crack the code.